Kalmat/PyMonCtl/README.md

 Cross-Platform module which provides a set of features to get info on and control monitors.

-#### My most sincere thanks and appreciation to the University of Utah Student Computing Labs for their awesome work on the display_manager_lib module, for sharing it so generously, and most especially for allowing to be integrated into PyMonCtl

 External tools/extensions/APIs used:
 - Linux:
   - Xlib's randr extension